- Get Involved

 Camps can often be rented to other groups, such as school groups, wishing to provide camp programs to their constituents.
 With meeting rooms, sleeping, and eating accommodations readily available, many facilities are both camps and year-round conference or retreat centers.

-56% of camps surveyed report having community service or good deed programs incorporated into the camp curriculum.
-The top projects conducted at camps last summer were:
+Nearly half of camps surveyed report having community service or good deed programs incorporated into the camp curriculum.
+The top projects conducted at camps are:

 - Community clean-ups